Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Fundamentals

 \subsubsection{Invariants in coordinate-dependent form}

-In the context of hyperelasticity, \citet{smith_1958} were the first to compute integrity bases for all anisotropy types arising from the point groups of the crystal systems. \citet{smith_further_1962} also proved that the identified integrity bases are indeed polynomially complete and irreducible.
-This represents a significant advantage as it ensures that the number of invariants in terms of polynomial representation is the minimum.
-The irreducible integrity bases determined by \citet{smith_further_1962} are listed in \ref{app:Smith}.
+In the context of hyperelasticity, \citet{smith_1958} were the first to compute integrity bases for all anisotropy types arising from the 32 point groups of the seven crystal systems. \citet{smith_further_1962} also proved later that the proposed invariants of \citet{smith_1958} are also minimal integrity bases.
+This represents a significant advantage as it ensures that the number of invariants in terms of polynomial representation is minimal.
+Similar, \citet{smith_transversely_1982} provided integrity bases for an arbitrary number of 1st order as well as symmetric and antisymmetric 2nd order tensors for all five groups related to the two cylindrical non-crystal systems (transversely isotropic).
+Therefore, also integrity bases for the two cylindrical anisotropies (transversely isotropic) are known.
+The minimal integrity bases determined by \citet{smith_further_1962} and \citet{smith_transversely_1982} are listed in the supplementary material.
+Typically, these integrity bases are formulated by using theorems about symmetric polynomials \citep{smith_1958,smith_further_1962}.

 Although these invariants are invariant under all transformations of a given group, as defined by Eq.~\eqref{eq:invariant_definition}, they also require a fixed orientation of the reference coordinate system.
 We refer to such invariants as coordinate-dependent invariants.
-To apply this concept using Def.~\ref{def:invariant}, we define $\Set{H}_\Group{G}=\left(\te{C}\right)$.\footnote{Any suitable deformation or strain measure may be used instead of the right Cauchy-Green deformation tensor $\te{C}\in\tss{2}$, as long as it is a symmetric second order tensor, which is not a two-point tensor.
-For example, the invariants of the Green-Lagrange strain tensor $\te{E}\in\tss{2}$ have exactly the same form as those formulated in $\te{C}$.} Before coordinate-dependent invariants can be used in a model, the reference frame of the constitutive variable must be aligned with that of the invariants, which is denoted in terms of the tensor $\te{C}$ as
+To apply this concept using Def.~\ref{def:invariant}, we define $\Set{H}=\left(\te{C}\right)$.\footnote{ Any suitable deformation or strain measure may be used instead of the right Cauchy-Green deformation tensor $\te{C}\in\tsposdef$, as long as it is a symmetric 2nd order tensor, which is not a two-point tensor.
+For example, the invariants of the Green-Lagrange strain tensor $\te{E}\in\tss{2}$ have exactly the same form as those formulated in $\te{C}$.} Before coordinate-dependent invariants can be used in a model, the given reference frame $\tilde{\ve e}_i \in \Setnum{R}^3$, $i\in\{1,2,3\}$, must be aligned with that in which the invariants are formulated, i.e., ${\ve{e}_i} = \tilde{\te R} \cdot \tilde{\ve{e}}_i \in \Setnum{R}^3$, $\tilde{\te{R}}\in\Group{SO}(3)$.
+Thus, for the constitutive variable being the right Cauchy-Green tensor $\te{C} = \tilde C_{ij} \tilde{\ve e}_i \tilde{\ve e}_j = C_{ij} \ve e_i \ve e_j$ we have its coordinate-dependent invariants given by

-where the notation $[C_{ij}]$ denotes the coordinates of the tensor given in a $3\times 3$ matrix.
-The necessary passive rotation~$\tilde{\te{R}}$ in context of material symmetry is illustrated in Fig.~\ref{fig:smith_invariants}.
+The necessary passive rotation~$\tilde{\te{R}}$ (coordinate transformation) in context of material symmetry is illustrated in Fig.~\ref{fig:smith_invariants}.